ntentan/utils/README.md

 Text Manipulation
 -----------------
-Text manipulation routines in the utils package provides inflector (for pluralizing or singularizing text) and camel case conversion routines.
+Text manipulation routines in the utils package provides inflector (for pluralizing or singularizing text), and camel case conversion routines.
 These routines are mainly consumed by components that generate magic strings for class and method names.
 All routines are implemented as static functions in the in the `ntentan\utils\Text`.